Shawn Mendes: 2018–2019: Shawn Mendes

 The remixed version of "Lost in Japan", by Russian-German DJ Zedd, was released on September 27.
-Mendes performed the remix version of the single during the 2018 American Music Award held in Los Angeles on October 9.
+Mendes performed the remix version of the single during the American Music Awards of 2018 held in Los Angeles on October 9.
 He was joined onstage by Zedd.
 Mendes was listed on Billboard "21 Under 21 2018", topping the list for the second year in a row for his chart performance, having three consecutive number one albums.

 Mendes and Zac Brown Band were featured in an episode of the American TV program CMT Crossroads, a show that pairs a country musician with a musician from another genre.
 The episode was aired on October 24 and was taped a month before the scheduled airing date.
 Mendes and Zac Brown Band performed nine songs, where they sang parts of each other's songs and covered Michael Jackson's "Man in the Mirror".
 Parts of the dialogue between Mendes and Zac Brown Band, talking about music and experiences throughout their career, were shown in between the song performances.
 On November 1, Mendes was announced as one of the musical performers for the 2018 Victoria's Secret Fashion Show which was recorded in New York City in November and aired in December.
 He released a three-song remix EP on December 21 entitled The Album (Remixes).
 The EP includes remixes of songs from his self-titled album such as "Where Were You in the Morning?" with Kaytranada, "Why" with Leon Bridges, and "Youth" with Jessie Reyez.

 On May 3, 2019, Mendes released the single "If I Can't Have You" along with its music video.
 The single debuted at number two in the US Billboard Hot 100, becoming his highest-charting single on the chart.
 It also debuted in the top 10 in Australia and the UK, becoming his fifth top 10 single in both countries.
 On July 19, he released the Gryffin remix of "If I Can't Have You".
 On June 21, 2019, he released "Señorita" with Cuban singer Camila Cabello, along with the music video.
 The song debuted at number two on the US Billboard Hot 100 chart and marks Mendes and Cabello's second collaboration, following "I Know What You Did Last Summer" released in 2015.
-On August 26, 2019, "Señorita" peaked at number one, making it Mendes' first chart-topping single on the Hot 100.
+On August 26, 2019, "Señorita" peaked at number one, making it Mendes's first chart-topping single on the Hot 100.
 The deluxe edition of Shawn Mendes was released on July 27, 2019, and includes the songs "If I Can't Have You" and "Señorita".